 It is not something one can copy looking at what others have achieved.
-A limit should be defined in life depending on one’s own lifestyle, surroundings we live, interests, profession, motivation, commitments, getting out of comfort zone, the need to create new benchmarks and so on….
+A limit should be defined in life depending on one’s lifestyle, surroundings, interests, profession, motivation, commitments, getting out of comfort zone, the need to create new benchmarks, and so on…

 Since this realisation, I have started to enjoy my short bursts of running and now confident of completing 5k at ease.
 Currently, happy with this arrangement, I feel my body and mind are in tune with this new set up.
-And plus, all that’s needed is 30 minutes of my time, three to four days a week.
-That’s 2 hours out of 168 hours and I can gradually see the overall benefits devoting this little fraction of time in a week.
+And, all that’s needed is 30 minutes of my time, three to four days a week.
+That’s 2 hours out of 168 hours, and I can gradually see the overall benefits devoting this little fraction of time in a week.

 Fitness is essential, and there is nothing extraordinary here – I have just repacked my fitness schedule (lifestyle) to suit my personality.
-Let that be running or on a clear day cycling or just walking or just doing some floor exercises, swim, play a sport with friends, partner or kids etc. An idle mind is a devil’s workshop, what about an idle body?
+Let that be running or on a clear day cycling or just walking or just doing some floor exercises, swimming, playing a sport with friends, partner or kids, etc. An idle mind is a devil’s workshop; what about a passive body?

-Next time when you are encountering a situation where you do not find any time – all you have to do is – get out of everyone’s attention and honestly ask yourself, if you want to do this.
+When you encounter a situation where you do not find any time, all you have to do is get out of everyone’s attention and honestly ask yourself if you want to do this.
 If the answer is yes, start small, learn to enjoy, and climb up.

 Ensure you are not giving up other necessary commitments; instead, you are welcoming a value addition in your life.
 That’s how I look at it.
 If it is no, well………..
 I leave that with you!